Ilminster: Culture

+The Ilminster Town Crier competition and Britain's Disabled Strongman events also take place every year, supported by Experience Ilminster CIC, with the Town Crier Event also hosting the Wessex Championship Cup covering six counties of the west of England.

+The Warehouse Theatre puts on several stage performances every year and throughout the year and the Ilminster Arts Centre provides music, art exhibitions and arts and crafts events together with a crafts shop.

+Dillington House, at the entrance to Ilminster from the east, is an arts venue with accommodation managed by Somerset County Council.
+It dates to the sixteenth century, was the home of Prime Minister Lord North and is rated Grade 2* by English Heritage.

+Media

+Television signals are received from either the Mendip or Stockland Hill TV transmitters.

+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 97.1 FM, Greatest Hits Radio South West (formerly The Breeze) on 106.6 FM and Radio Ninesprings, a community based station which broadcast to the town on 104.6 FM.

+The town is served by the local newspapers, Chard and Ilminster News, Somerset County Gazette, Somerset Guardian and Standard and Somerset Live.

 Transport

 Rail

 Ilminster railway station on the Chard Branch Line closed in 1962.
 There were also some sidings, to allow trains going in opposite directions to pass each other.
 The nearest running railway station is located at Crewkerne.

 Buses & Coaches

 There are multiple bus services that run through the town, including Buses of Somerset and an express service to London operated by Berrys Coaches.

 Roads

 Ilminster lies just east of the junction of the A303 (London to Exeter) and the A358 (Taunton to Chard and Axminster).
 The B3168 runs through the middle of the town.
 There have been concerns of the safety of roads in Ilminster, however schemes were announced by Somerset County Council in 2014 to make local roads safer for pedestrians and drivers.